jacobbuck/silverstripe-colorfulimage/readme.md

 Enhance the Image class by providing the dominant color from an image.
 Uses [Color Thief PHP](https://github.com/ksubileau/color-thief-php).

+The latest version only supports SilverStripe 4, see the `1.0` branch for a SilverStripe 3.x compatible version.

 ## Usage

 Adds the `DominantColor()` method to `Image` which the primary dominant color of this Image as hex (i.e. `'#bada55'`.)